 The cross border areas between Burundi and Tanzania constitutes a source of instability in the Great Lakes region due to the detrimental effects of forced displacement.
 The heightened dangers result from the continued situation of instability in Burundi and deteriorating situation in and around the overcrowded refugee camps in Tanzania.

 Burundi is one of the five poorest countries in the world.
-It is the second most densely populated country in Africa (approximately 11.18 million people- 470 inhabitants/sq. km) and it ranks 180th out of 186 countries in terms of the Human Development Index.
+It is the second most densely populated country in Africa (approximately 11.18 million people- 470 inhabitants/sq. km) and it ranks 184th out of 188 countries in terms of the 2016 Human Development Index in 2016.
 Nearly 64.9% of the population live below the poverty line.
-Poverty is overwhelmingly rural, and most of the country’s poor are small-scale farmers. economy is heavily reliant on agriculture which employs 90% of the population, though cultivable land is extremely scarce.
+Poverty is overwhelmingly rural, and most of the country’s poor are small-scale farmers.
+Burundi’s Burundi economy is heavily reliant on agriculture which employs 90% of the population, though cultivable land is extremely scarce.

 The recent political crisis that started in 2015 after the President Pierre Nkurunziza announced his intention to seek a disputed third term, resulted in massive displacements and has thoroughly undermined this fragile economy.

 The current macroeconomic challenges have significant negative impact on food security and the delivery of essential services such as health, clean water, and education.
 This rapidly deteriorating economy– impacted by capital flight, foreign aid cuts from major donors and a severe shortage of foreign currency - has become an additional driver of the crisis.
 This is having very serious impacts on the welfare of Burundi’s people, reversing developmental gains made over the past ten years and rendering it more vulnerable to systemic shocks.
-This situation affects a growing part of the population and nurtures a profound socioeconomic discontent which accounts for high level of violence.
-Rule of law systems already overstretched and suffering from high level of distrust before the crisis have deteriorated with more citizens relying on informal avenues to resolve their grievances or taking the law into their own hands.
+This situation affects a growing part of the population and nurtures a profound socioeconomic discontent which accounts for high levels of violence.
+Rule of law systems already overstretched and mistrusted before the crisis have deteriorated with more citizens relying on informal avenues to resolve their grievances or taking the law into their own hands.
 This results in local tensions with communities reporting increased levels of insecurity, including high rates of violence against women and girls, undermining social cohesion and peacebuilding.
 Due to high density and pressure over arable land, many local conflicts are land related and account for high number of violent crimes in rural areas.

-In consequence, over 400,000 Burundians (representing 4.8% of the population) have left the country in the last two years fleeing both political unrest and broader socio economic concerns related to the crisis.
+In consequence, over 400,000 Burundians (representing 4.8% of the population) have left the country in the last two years fleeing for refugee-related reasons.
 Also, an estimated 214,895 Internally Displaced Persons (IDPs) live across Burundi with 33% of IDPs displaced for socio-political reasons and 77% linked to natural disaster (drought, floods, landslides, etc.).
 The displaced persons are particularly vulnerable to protection risks and food insecurity.
 It is estimated that two out of every three IDPs face food insecurity whereas 2.1 million Burundians (20% of the population) are food insecure.
 Also 65,8% of the IDP population are staying with host families, putting a considerable strain on already vulnerable communities.
 Several groups, particularly women and youth are at risk of human rights violations resulting from lack of protection and in many cases, legal documentation.
 Although there is little official data available on abuses committed against Burundi’s IDPs and refugees, Burundi is a source country for children and possibly women subjected to forced labor and sex trafficking due to the current “complex political, economic, and security crisis” that led to mass displacement.